Table Of Contents

 What’s certain is that a known human carcinogen has no place in any product, never mind one that is intended to be applied every day, for a lifetime.

-The law offices of Schmidt & Clark, LLP, are accepting sunscreen cancer cases in all 50 U.S. states.
-Many sunscreen brands are owned by large multinational companies such as Johnson & Johnson and Merck & Co.
+The law offices of Schmidt & Clark, LLP, are accepting Neutrogena sunscreen lawsuits in all 50 U.S. states.
+Many sunscreen brands are owned by large multinational companies such as Johnson Sunscreen Products and Merck & Co.

 Taking on a big company requires a big law firm.
-We have a proven track record of representing the people, against the powerful, and achieving incredible results through the filing of a federal class action lawsuit.
+We have a proven track record of representing the people, against the powerful, and achieving incredible results through the filing of a federal Sunscreen Lawsuit.

 Did you use a sunscreen that, unbeknownst to you or your doctor, contains benzene?
 Have you been diagnosed with cancer?
-Our sunscreen cancer lawyers are ready to review your claim and let you know how we can help.
+Our sunscreen cancer lawyers are ready to review your potential benzene sunscreen lawsuit and let you know how we can help.

-Get a Free Sunscreen Cancer Lawsuit Evaluation With Our Lawyers
+Get a Free Sunscreen Lawsuit Evaluation With Our Lawyers

 If you or a loved one was injured by benzene exposure, you should contact our law firm immediately for a free case evaluation.
 You may be entitled to a settlement by filing a suit and we can help.